theZoid9/theZoid9/README.md

 <blockquote>
         "Never forget who you are, the rest of the world will not. <br>
           Wear it like armor, <br>
-          which can never be used against you."
+          and it can never be used against you."
 </blockquote>